influxdata/flux/docs/SPEC.md

 Keep is the inverse of drop.
 It returns a table containing only columns that are specified, ignoring all others.
 Only columns in the group key that are also specified in `keep` will be kept in the resulting group key.
+If not all columns in the group key are kept, this can result in merging tables that will have the same group key.
-If a specified column is not present in a table an error will be thrown.
+If this would result in merging two tables with different schemas, an error will be thrown.

 Keep has the following properties: